 We’ve all heard of post-traumatic stress disorder (PTSD) in humans.
-Many of us know someone who deals with it on a daily basis.
+But do dogs get PTSD too?

 What Causes PTSD In Dogs?

-- Changes in the weather, like a thunderstorm or
+- Changes in the weather, like a thunderstorm, flood or hurricane.

 Symptoms Of PTSD In Dogs

 In humans, PTSD manifests through a series of thoughts, memories or dreams.
-This is due to the fact that the problem is one that manifests at a cerebral level.
-The same happens in dogs, only our companions cannot explain what is happening to them.
+This is because the problem is one that manifests at a cerebral level.
+The same happens in dogs … only our companions cannot explain what’s happening to them.

 A dog suffering from PTSD-like symptoms will show changes in her behavior.
 Usually, these changes are of a negative nature, as they’re fueled by stress and discomfort.
 PTSD can even lead to aggressiveness triggered by fear and stress.